Learnosity/learnosity-sdk-php/README.md

 ```

 ### Examples
-To load any of the example, it's easier to use the PHP local server (assumes PHP >= 5.4)
+To load any of the examples, it's easiest to use the PHP local server (assumes PHP >= 5.4)

 ```
-cd learnosity-sdk-php examples
+cd learnosity-sdk-php/examples
 php -S localhost:5555
 ```